JGAVEN/Lego-GPT/README.md

   --rate-limit 5 \
   --queue "$QUEUE_NAME" \
   --log-level INFO              # http://localhost:8000/health
+# Logs can also be written to a file using --log-file or LOG_FILE
+#  --log-file server.log
 # The `--host` and `--port` options can also be provided via `HOST` and
 # `PORT` environment variables.
 Use `--version` to print the backend version
 # and exit.